wengkai/aprswxbox/README.md

 aprswxbox
 =========

-An Ardiono project that collects basical weather parameters and sends to APRS network.
+An Arduino project that collects basic weather parameters and sends to APRS network.